Return of Title IV Funds Policy (effective 7/1/21)

 The University does not include as a post-withdrawal disbursement any funds the University was prohibited from disbursing on or before the date the student withdrew, which would apply to the following:

 - Second or subsequent disbursements of DL funds unless the student has graduated or successfully completed the loan period.

 - Disbursements of Federal Pell Grant and Iraq Afghanistan Service Grant funds to a student for whom the University did not receive a valid SAR or a valid ISIR by the deadline date established by the Department of Education.

 - Federal Pell Grant and Iraq Afghanistan Service Grant funds for a subsequent payment period when the student has not successfully completed the earlier payment period for which the student has already been paid.

 An inadvertent overpayment occurs when the University disburses funds to a student no longer in attendance but prior to the date the University determines the student withdrew from the program.
 This would include any federal financial aid fund disbursements made after the student’s last date of attendance but prior to the University’s determination that the student was withdrawn.
 These inadvertent overpayments are included in the R2T4 calculation as aid that could have been disbursed.
 Only students who meet late disbursement criteria are entitled to keep federal financial aid funds disbursed as an inadvertent overpayment.
 If an inadvertent overpayment cannot be made as a late disbursement, the University returns the entire amount of the federal financial aid funds disbursed.
-If the inadvertent overpayment can be made as a late disbursement, the University returns only the unearned portion of the inadvertent overpayment within 45 days of the University’s date of determination that the student withdrew.
+If the inadvertent overpayment can be made as a late disbursement, the University returns only the unearned portion of the inadvertent overpayment within 45 days for the California and Texas campuses, and 30 days for the Florida campus from the University’s date of determination that the student withdrew.
 Unearned inadvertent overpayments are returned according to the requirements for the return of unearned funds.